Hiking Cinque Terre with Kids: What to Know

 Watch for the Red/White/Red trail markers which signify you are on a main Cinque Terre hiking trail (the SVA or a secondary path).

-Cinque Terre Hiking Tip: There are route location signs along the Cinque Terre hiking trails, which help identify your location to authorities in case of emergency.
+There are route location signs along the Cinque Terre hiking trails, which help identify your location to authorities in case of emergency.

 To carry our kids we used the Deuter Kid Comfort 3 hiking backpack carrier.
 We like this carrier so much that we bought one for each child.
-Having these carriers with us allowed us to enjoy some of the harder Cinque Terre hikes while letting the kids come along for the ride.
+Having these carriers with us allowed us to enjoy some of the harder Cinque Terre hikes while letting our kids come along for the ride.

 If your child is under two, airlines typically let you bring the backpack carrier as your ‘baby item’ in lieu of a stroller.
 We’ve brought ours to Japan, Italy and Norway as a ‘baby item’ on our flights and have never been charged extra.
 Learn more about flying with a backpack carrier.